pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 #### Return occupancy only

-Requires Presence add-on enabled.

-Set includeUUIDs and includeState to false to return occupancy only:
+You can return only occupancy for a single channel by specifying the channel and setting includeUUIDs and includeState to false:

 ```
 1